scrabbletank/farhome-rules/rulesdoc.md

 This weapon can only be used to attack once per turn.

 ##### Range
 This weapon can attack at range.
-Attacks further than the first number add 1 terrible dice to the roll, and cannot attack farther than the 2nd.
+Attacks further than the close range add 2 terrible dice to the roll, and cannot attack farther than the far range.

 ##### Thrown
-This weapon is thrown when used as a ranged weapon.
+This weapon can be thrown using the ranged weapon proficiency instead.
+You may use either Strength or Dexterity for the roll.
+Attacks further than the close range add 2 terrible dice to the roll, and cannot attack farther than the far range.

 ##### Versatile
 This weapon can be used with two hands, using the two-handed proficiency.
 When used this way roll additional wound dice equal to the Versatile level.